 These come in a sort of “snap” case.
 It isn’t quite as nice as some of the higher-end tin and wooden offerings available but it does the trick.
 An interesting point to make with these pencils is that the exterior is unfinished wood.
 In fact, there isn’t even a color label on the base so if you are picking pencils by looking for the color somewhere on them then you will have to take a peek at the exposed core.
 Not a huge deal but something worth mentioning.
 However, they do have the standard Prismacolor information stamped on the side.

 Cost – 3.5/5

 Costs for these are mid-priced.
-This is a decent deal for watercolor colored pencils of this quality.
+This is a decent deal for watercolor colored pencils of this quality and from such a reputable company.
 To get equivalent in other brands could easily cost twice that, if not more.
 Since the largest set you can buy is only 36, getting into some Prismacolor watercolor pencils won’t set you back too much.

 Overall Ranking – 3.5/5

 These are solid watercolors that will meet most people’s requirements.
 There could always be a bit larger of a color selection but thankfully they are easy enough to blend that other colors and color depths are possible.
 The packaging and presentation of the pencils could be better but this is a small complaint because what really matters is how they look on paper.
 There are better sets out there but these are a good set to learn and tweak your watercolor pencil skills or help to teach others.